PeterMarshall29/book1/_sources/jupyternotebooks/exercise1.md

 ````
 Write a program that asks the user for the lengths of the sides of a triangle and returns the area.

 Hint: Use Heron's Formula.
-Check your answer with a right angled triangle.
-Include <cmath>.
+Check your answer with a right-angled triangle.
+Include `<cmath>`.
 ```{code-cell} c++
 :tags: [remove-output, skip-execution]
 Code goes here....